Because of the Great Recession the outdoor "Plein Aire" painting

 classes are not being sponsored by Emeritus College anymore.
 Since then the classes

-were being held on an informal basis and Susan is still taking students privately
+were being held on an informal basis.
+Susan is still taking a very limited number of students privately

 Susan was offering an 8-week course at Infinity Studio,